FRIEDparrot/ESP8266_AT_Command_Driver/README.md

 `esp8266_cmd_tcp_` : TCP-IP AT Commands

 if a property has both "query(?)" and "setting(=)" method, it will have `get` or `set` in the function name.

+## BUG

+- really seldom Hard Fault would occurs (power off the entire module and restart may solve)